guillermochica/FindTheFilm/README.md

 **Instructions**:
 Open a terminal and write `node findfilm name of the film` .
 Example: `node findfilm la strada`.

-Note: You need to have instaled node.js to use this program.
+Note: You must have instaled node.js to use this program.